qucontrol/krotov/.github/ISSUE_TEMPLATE/question.md

 ---

 Is there something you cannot figure out how to do?
+Describe the problem!

 * Krotov version:
+* QuTiP version:
 * Python version:
 * Operating System: